Badbea

 Badbea (pronounced bad-bay) is a former clearance village perched on the steep slopes above the cliff tops of Berriedale on the east coast of Caithness, Scotland.
-Situated around 5 mi north of Helmsdale, the village was settled in the 18th and 19th centuries by families evicted from their homes when the straths of Langwell, Ousdale and Berriedale were cleared for the establishment of sheep farms.
+Situated around 5 mi north of Helmsdale, the village was newly settled in the 18th and 19th centuries by families evicted from their homes when the straths of Langwell, Ousdale and Berriedale were cleared for the establishment of sheep farms.
+Some 28 evicted families resettled in the community.

 The last resident left the village in 1911 and a monument was erected by the son of former inhabitant, Alexander Robert Sutherland, who had emigrated to New Zealand in 1839.
 Today, the ruins of the village are preserved as a tourist attraction and memorial to the Highland Clearances.

 Geography

 Badbea is accessed by a footpath from a lay-by on the A9 road near Ousdale.
 The dwellings have all fallen into ruin, and little remains, other than a few drystone walls, although the outlines of the buildings and the remains of the crop fields are still visible.
 There is signage by the lay-by and around the village, which gives visitors an insight into the lives of the former inhabitants and the history of the site.